Welcome to the web-pages of the research unit for Integrated Mycobacterial Pathogenomics (PMI),|

 Our research in the Unit for Integrated Mycobacterial Pathogenomics is mainly focused on Mycobacterium tuberculosis.

-in recent years at the Institut Pasteur in the Unit for Molecular Bacterial Genetics (Director Pr.
-Stewart Cole, now at EPFL)
+at the Institut Pasteur in the Unit for Molecular Bacterial Genetics (Director Pr.
+Stewart Cole, now at the EPFL in Lausanne)

 with the strong implication of the team members of PMI.